MaayanLab/clustergrammer-docs/docs/_build_html/_sources/interacting_with_viz.txt

 **Visualizing Dendrogram Clusters**

 Rather than visualize the dendrogram as a large branching structure which takes up a lot of space and is difficult to interact with, Clustergrammer uses a more compact and easy to interact with visual representation: only a single slice of the dendrogram tree is visualized at a time as a set of non-overlapping adjacent clusters (gray trapezoids).
-Different slices of the dendrogram can be toggled using the dendrogram-sliders.
+Different slices of the dendrogram can be toggled using the dendrogram-sliders (blue circles that move along a gray triangle).
 Moving the slider up or down shows slices taken higher or lower in the dendrogram tree, and thereby larger or smaller clusters respectively.

   **<screenshot of dendrogram clusters>**